Sergey Surovikin: Russian invasion of Ukraine

 On 9 November 2022, in a televised meeting with Russian defence minister Sergei Shoigu, Surovikin, made a public statement on Russian media—along with other military staff—recommending a withdrawal of Russian forces from Kherson in order to save Russian troops who faced being trapped.
 In the same TV appearance, Shoigu approved the withdrawal.
+On 10 November sources in Kyiv said that Surovikin's conduct of the war was more brutal and more disciplined.
+Ukrainian minister of defence Oleksii Reznikov said that Surovikin was using a "doctrine of terrorists".